Luke Holm earned bachelor's degrees in English and philosophy from NIU. He is a middle school teacher and a creative writer.

-In the future, the average student will wake up in the morning with a list of educational reminders that a touch screen holographic image will project in front of her face.
-After checking her MyFaceTube app (or some similar form of multi-purpose social media), she will open up a reminder from her tenth grade teacher that displays across the bedroom wall.
-As the student brushes her teeth, the teacher will give a brief summary of the previous day’s lesson and what e-books to bring to class.
+In the future, the average student will wake up in the morning with a list of educational reminders that a touch screen holographic image will project in front of their face.
+After checking her MyFaceTube app (or some similar form of multi-purpose social media), she will open up a reminder from her tenth-grade teacher that displays across the bedroom wall.
+As the student brushes their teeth, the teacher will give a brief summary of the previous day’s lesson and what e-books to bring to class.

-“Arriving at class, stepping out of ecologically friendly vehicles, students will enter a classroom that is no longer setup lecture style, but forum based and focused towards a holographic projector that will enable discussions to be had by members of academic communities that reside in other countries."— Mitchell LeBlank
+“Arriving at class, stepping out of ecologically friendly vehicles, students will enter a classroom that is no longer set up lecture-style, but forum-based and focused on a holographic projector that will enable discussions to be had by members of academic communities that reside in other countries."

 Connecting With Students Through Technology

 In the very near future, educators will begin taking advantage of out-of-class technological sources.
 These sources will be used to reach the students outside of school, which will greatly expand the potential of what can be taught.
-As more portable technological inventions are created, students will use their cell phones and MP3 devices as an agent for communication, information, and entertainment.
+As more portable technological inventions are created, students will use them as agents for communication, information, and entertainment.
 Currently, “85% of 13-to-18-year-olds have email contact lists, 81% IM buddy lists, 77% have cellular phones, and 75% have social-networking or community site profiles” (Rice).

 In the future, educators can use the students’ personal devices and social networking outlets as an outside learning source for their classroom.
-By mixing human interaction with on-line networking, teachers will use options like Facebook, YouTube, video e-mail, Instagram, Google Classroom, and on-line presentations as a direct link to their students.
-Use of social media will integrate the students’ social networking sites with the educators’ professional WebPages, where out-of-class questions can be asked or discussed not only by the teacher, but also in the form of on-line classroom discussions.
+By mixing human interaction with online networking, teachers will use options like Facebook, YouTube, video e-mail, Instagram, Google Classroom, and online presentations as a direct link to their students.
+The use of social media will integrate the students’ social networking sites with the educators’ professional WebPages, where out-of-class questions can be asked or discussed not only by the teacher but also in the form of online classroom discussions.

 The use of social media and online classrooms will be a way of producing out-of-class lectures in the form of Podcasts, relevant links, or videos.
 (Podcasting is an online broadcast; it is a combination of audio and video communication through an online presentation that offers information on a certain subject or inquiry.)
 Through Podcasts, teachers will teach extra material that could not be given ample time in the class.
 The beauty of Podcasts is that educators only have to record the lesson once, and the lesson can be published and watched an unlimited number of times.
 These same basic principles will apply to e-mailing systems and online classrooms and presentations.
 All will be good ways to communicate extra material to the students and inform them about upcoming assignments and which materials to bring to class that day.